hsbc/mrpusa/README.md

 application can be broken down at a high level to three components: configuration files, data collection jobs & write streams for declaring collected data's destination.
 Currently, write streams and some configuration files are written and are dependent on Google's BigQuery and its Java libraries.
-However for this open sourced version, this can be re-examined and should serve in its current state as a reference point for how this code for data collection could be pushed into one of the larger Cloud provider's services for further analysis/manipulation & visualisation.
+However for this open sourced version, this can be re-examined and should serve in its current state as a reference point for how the code for data collection, could be pushed into one of the larger Cloud provider's services for further analysis/manipulation & visualisation.

 <br>